rebutta/LiveProjectCodeSummary/README.md

   ### Byte Array Conversion Method in Controller

-  I was tasked with adding the ability for a user to upload an image and have said image stored in the web applications database as a byte array and would then display   it back as an image on the corresponding pages (Index, Edit, Delete pages).
+  I was tasked with adding the ability for a user to upload an image and have said image stored in the web applications database as a byte array.
+I would then display   it back as an image on the corresponding pages (Index, Edit, Delete pages).
 To do this I first made a new method within the controller that accepted a posted file     and converted it to byte array.

-  Taken from Blog Photos Controller
+  *From Blog Photos Controller*

       public byte[] BlogPhotoByte(HttpPostedFileBase postedFile)
       {